JLOU2019/Get_Clean_Data_Assignment/README.md

 The run.analyais.R file is saved in the main directory of this repository.

 The script was written and structued as per the 5-step process outlined in the purpose of this assignment, including;
-* merges the training
+* Merges the training and the test sets to create one data set.
-* extracts
+* Extracts only the measurements on the mean and standard deviation for each measurement.
-* uses
+* Uses descriptive activity names to name the activities in the data set.
-* appropriately
+* Appropriately labels the data set with descriptive variable names.
-* from the data set in the previous step
+* From the data set in the previous step, creates a second, independent tidy data set with the average of each variable for each activity.

 First, download and unzip the data file into your R working directory.
 Second, download the R source code into your R working directory.